Why Rent Expense is a Debit

 Rent expense (and any other expense) will reduce a company's owner's equity (or stockholders' equity).
 Owner's equity which is on the right side of the accounting equation is expected to have a credit balance.
 Therefore, to reduce the credit balance, the expense accounts will require debit entries.

 Example of Rent Expense as a Debit

 If a company pays $800 for the current month's rent, the company's assets and its owner's equity will decrease.
 To decrease an asset such as Cash, the company will credit the Cash account for $800.
 Since every entry must have debits equal to credits, the company will need to debit another account for $800.
-In this case it needs to debit the account Rent Expense.
-Eventually the debit balance in the Rent Expense account will be transferred/closed to another owner equity account.
-(The owner equity account might be a proprietor's capital account or a corporation's retained earnings account).
+In this case, the account is Rent Expense.
+(Eventually the debit balance in the Rent Expense account will be transferred/closed to the proprietor's capital account or to a corporation's retained earnings account.)

 If the company earns and receives $300 for providing a service, the company's assets and owner's equity will increase.
 The asset Cash will be increased with a debit of $300.
-Therefore another account will need to be credited.
+Therefore, another account will need to be credited.
 In this case Service Revenues will be credited for $300.
-Service Revenues is a temporary account that will eventually be closed to an owner equity account.
-(Recall that owner equity accounts will normally have credit balances and therefore will be increased by credits.)
+Service Revenues is a temporary account that will eventually be closed to the owner's equity account.